 For the animal's safety, we've standardized our breed verification.
 This will help veterinarians provide consistent and accurate information about all dogs and cats to ensure that your pet is on the approved breed list.

-If the animal is a mixed breed, then >this form must state the predominant breed with the word "mix" or "mixed."
+This breed verification form is required for all cats and dogs and must be signed by a licensed veterinarian.
+If the animal is a mixed breed, then this form must state the predominant breed with the word "mix" or "mixed".

 If ground temperatures are between 20 and 44 degrees Fahrenheit, we require you provide an acclimation letter signed and dated by a licensed veterinarian.
 The letter must state the exact lowest temperature — between 20 and 44 degrees Fahrenheit — that the animal may be exposed to.
 This applies to origin, connection and destination cities.